-Neither this Agreement, nor the transfer of Confidential Information hereunder, shall be construed as granting any license or rights to any information or data now or hereafter owned or controlled by a Party to the other and all such Confidential Information shall remain the property of such Party.
-Notwithstanding the foregoing, Disclosing party represents and warrants that it may disclose the Confidential Information to the Receiving Party without breaching any contractual, legal, fiduciary, or other obligation to any other person or entity.
+10. Intellectual Property Rights.
+Neither this Agreement, nor the transfer of Confidential Information hereunder, shall be construed as granting any license or rights to any information or data now or hereafter owned or controlled by the Disclosing Party to the other Party and all such Confidential Information shall remain the property of the Disclosing Party.
+Notwithstanding the foregoing, the Disclosing Party represents and warrants that it may disclose the Confidential Information to the Receiving Party without breaching any contractual, legal, fiduciary, or other obligation to any other person or entity.